Frequently Asked Questions

 When having a skin lesion removed, it is important to check the credentials of your doctor.
 Anything other than the most simple excision requires further training beyond being a ‘regular GP’, so don’t be afraid to ask your doctor what further qualification they have in skin cancer management.

-Any of our doctors can discuss contraception options and help you find something that works for you, and all of them can insert an Implanon (the one that goes in the arm).
+Any of our doctors can discuss contraception options and help you find something that works for you.

-Insertion of a Mirena or other IUD requires referral to a gynaecologist.
+While we do not offer IUD insertion, we can remove them.
+Insertion of a Mirena or other IUD requires referral to a gynaecologist or family planning clinic.

 Having an ongoing relationship with the same doctor really helps both you and the doctor.
 We see our role as GPs as being someone who knows you and your health, and therefore can help you to negotiate any path you need to take – investigating new concerns, treating and referring appropriately, and leading a team-based care approach.